 - Works in some patients.

-- Expensive, but usually covered for some joints by most insurances.
+- Can be expensive, but usually covered for some joints by most insurances.

 - Requires prior authorization.